nilscox/redux-fetch/README.md

 - dispatch: Redux's disptach function
 - getState: Redux's getState function
-- status: The response's status code
+- status: The response status code
 - duration: The time that the request took (ms)
-- body: The response's body
+- body: The response body

-If the callback returns false, the `_SUCCESS` action will not be dispatched.
+If the callback returns false, the `<PREFIX>_SUCCESS` action will not be dispatched.

 #### onFailure(callback)